mbergdoll/watch_recognition/README.md

 ## Pre-processing

+All images will be converted in 32x52 pixels in a JPG format.
-Before training, you need to pre-process the data with the command
+Before training, you need to pre-process the data with the command:

 ``` prepare.py ```